tairasoul/VAProxy.CustomSounds/README.md

 # VAProxy.CustomSounds

-A migration of [CustomSounds](https://github.com/clementinise/CustomSounds) to work on VA Proxy.
+A modification of [CustomSounds](https://github.com/clementinise/CustomSounds) to work on VA Proxy.

 Needs VAProxy.PageFramework.